stockphrase/no-silo/content/courses/writing-2/wr2-syllabus.md

 Create an electronic document for composing critical notes.
 Take *detailed* notes on each reading.
 Since you will write essays about these texts, these notes will be of significant help to you later.
-Your aim here should be to *reduce the entire argument to its bare essentials using paraphrase, summary, and selective quotation*.
-Carefully document page numbers during this activity.
-Interrogate the text by asking questions, raising objections, and making observations.
-Connect and compare the reading to others we have read.
-Link to any outside research you perform and define unfamiliar terms or words.
-At the end of this process you should have a simplified version of the essay as well as a number of critical observations, questions, and ideas that emerged in the process of reading.
+Your aims here should be to **1)** Reduce the entire argument to its bare essentials using paraphrase, summary, and selective quotation---carefully documenting page numbers during this activity; **2)** interrogate the text by asking questions, raising objections, and making observations; **3)** connect and compare the reading to others we have read; **4)** define any unfamiliar terms and link the text to any outside research you perform.
+At the end of this rigorous process you should have a simplified version of the essay as well as a number of critical observations, questions, and ideas that emerged in the process of reading.

 {{< hint info >}}
 [**\+**]() For more detailed information on the creation and purpose of these notes, read the chapter on ["Critical Notes"](/resources/open-handbook/chapter-1/) in the *Open Handbook*.